Unoccupied Property Insurance

 Can I get unoccupied property insurance for both residential and commercial properties?

-Yes, you can typically get unoccupied property insurance for both residential and commercial properties.
-However, the specific coverages and exclusions may vary depending on the type of property.
+Absolutely, you can obtain unoccupied property insurance for both residential and commercial properties.
+This specialised insurance is designed to protect vacant premises from various risks such as vandalism, theft, and unforeseen damages.
+However, it’s important to note that the specific coverages and exclusions may differ depending on the property type.

 How long can a property be vacant before it is considered unoccupied for insurance purposes?